-On most Sundays we sing the following stichera (page 28).
-If a great feast of the Lord or of the Theotokos falls on a Sunday, we sing the stichera of the feast.
-From the Sunday of the Publican and the Pharisee until the Fifth Sunday of the Great Fast, we sing the penitential stichera found on page 29.
+On most Sundays we sing the following stichera (page 29).
+On a great feast of the Lord or of the Theotokos, we sing the stichera of the feast.
+On Sundays from the Sunday of the Publican and the Pharisee until the Fifth Sunday of the Great Fast, we sing the Penitential Stichera on page 30.

-The deacon continues with "Save your people, O God..." on page 31.
+The deacon continues with "Save your people, O God..." on page 32.

-Stichera at Psalm 50 during the Triodion
+Penitential Stichera at Psalm 50